Your doctor will ask about your symptoms and medical history. You may also need the following diagnostic tests:

 Depending on your condition, your doctor may prescribe antihypertensive medications.
 You will need to take them regularly and permanently.

-Speak to our specialists to find the best treatment plan for you.
+Speak to our doctors to find the best treatment plan for you.